 Choosing a cell phone plan means comparing various aspects of the carrier's offerings.
 These include:

-- Price: Your plan's price may include the monthly payment, plus other fees like activation, early termination, and data overages.
+- Price: Your plan's price may include the monthly fee, plus other costs like activation, early termination, and data overage charges.

-- Features: Things like unlimited texting may not matter as much to light cell phone users, whereas international calling may be a must for others.
+- Features: Things like unlimited text messages may not matter as much to light cell phone users, whereas international calling may be a must for others.
 Other features you might consider include early upgrade options or the number of phones you can have on one plan.

 - Customer Support: It's important to have peace of mind in knowing that if you do have an issue, your carrier is willing and able to resolve in a prompt, friendly manner.

 One thing to keep in mind when comparing cell phone plans is that the days of subsidized phone purchase are largely over.
-Most carriers have moved to a system of monthly device payments.
-This practice essentially replaces contracts in many cases, although it functions as a contract in that you must pay off the phone whether you stay with the service or not.
+Most carriers have moved to a system of monthly device payments on no-contract plans, even for the cheapest cell phone they carry.
+This practice essentially replaces contracts in many cases, although it functions as a contract in that you must pay off the phone whether you stay with the cell phone carrier or not.
+You can take a look at the differences between prepaid and postpaid phone plans for more.

 By the same token, carriers are also offering more flexible upgrade options.
-Depending on the provider, you need to have between 50% and 80% of your payments completed before trading up to a new phone.
+Depending on the cell phone provider, you need to have between 50% and 80% of your payments completed before trading up to a new phone.
 This means on a 24-month repayment plan, you could potentially upgrade after just one year, simply by trading in your old phone.
+Some smaller no-contract plans like those offered by Republic Wireless and Consumer Cellular also offer installment payments.
+Others, including Boost Mobile and Virgin Mobile, still require you to buy a phone outright.

 One thing to keep in mind when comparing cell phone plans is that the days of subsidized phone purchase are largely over.
-Most carriers have moved to a system of monthly device payments.
+Most carriers have moved to a system of monthly device payments, even for the cheapest cell phone they carry.

 Next, I'll take a look at some of the most popular cell phone companies and do a phone plan comparison among their offerings.

-AT&T is the second largest cellular carrier in the U.S. With solid coverage and a range of plans, this provider enjoys a hefty following to the tune of 133 million subscribers.
+AT&T is the second largest cellular carrier in the U.S. With solid coverage and a range of plans, this service provider enjoys a hefty following to the tune of 133 million subscribers.
+This section covers the traditional postpaid plans, although AT&T does offer the option to prepay phone service.

 The two best features of AT&T data plans are the rollover data and the fact that there are no overage charges: